John Paul (screenwriter)

 John Paul (29 October 1950 – 23 April 2022) was an Indian scriptwriter, producer, author, and actor who worked in Malayalam cinema.
 He was best known for his work in the 1980s and early 1990s.

 Early life

-John Paul was born on 29 October 1950 in Ernakulam to parents P.V.
-Paulose and Rebecca.
+John Paul was born on 29 October 1950 in Ernakulam to parents Rebecca and P. V. Paulose (Paul).
 After completing his BA and MA in economics from Maharaja's College he joined Canara Bank in 1972.
 In 1983, he resigned the job to pursue film.

 Career

 As a scriptwriter, he wrote many films, most notably for Bharathan.

 He received the National Award for Best Environmentalist, the Film Critics Award For Script and Documentaries, the State Television Award, and a special jury award from International Federation of Film Critics.
 He was awarded the State Award For The Best Film Book for M.T.
 Oru Anuyathra.
 He produced Oru Cherupunchiri, which won state, national and international awards.

 John Paul was the founding General Secretary for MACTA, an association for film technicians.
 In 2017 he acted in the film C/O Saira Banu along with Manju Warrier.
 He was also seen in a prominent role in Gangster, opposite Mammootty.
 His anecdotes about many actors and actresses in the Malayalam film industry were broadcast on Safari TV.